qteatime/kate/docs/source/user/manual/security/sandboxing.rst

 other. `Firefox has its own sandbox <https://wiki.mozilla.org/Security/Sandbox>`_.
 Safari, likewise, has a process sandbox.

-Not all process sandbox are equal—there are different kinds of attacks these sandbox designs for different browsers can protect you against.
+Not all process sandboxes are equal—there are different kinds of attacks these sandbox designs for different browsers can protect you against.
 But they all share the goal of limiting the damage that any real attack can do to your device.